 Pets are welcome at Crater Lake National Park, but only in certain areas.

-Leashes must be no more than 6 feet in length, and only one pet per hiker is allowed.
+Pets on leash are allowed on paved roads that are free of significant snow, in parking lots that are free of signficant snow, and up to 50 feet away from these paved, snow-free areas.
+Leashes must be no more than 6 feet in length, and only one pet per walker is allowed.
 Solid waste must be picked up immediately and disposed of properly (in a trash can or toilet).

 - The Pacific Crest Trail (the official PCT, not the "alternate" PCT along the rim of the lake)

 In the winter and spring, pets are allowed only on one park trail: the Pacific Crest Trail, which is open to cross-country skiing and snowshoeing.
 The Pacific Crest Trail is open year-round to pets, whether it is covered by snow or not.

 Pets are not allowed on other park trails, off-trail, or on unplowed roads.
 They are also not allowed inside park buildings, including Crater Lake Lodge and the Mazama Village Cabins.
 Service animals are exempt from these regulations.
 Service dogs are allowed on park trails and also on boat tours.